pydata/xarray/doc/contributing.rst

     git fetch upstream
     git rebase upstream/master

-This will replay your commits on top of the latest xarray git master.
+This will replay your commits on top of the latest *xarray* git master.
 If this leads to merge conflicts, you must resolve these before submitting your pull request.
-If you have uncommitted changes, you will need to ``stash`` them prior to updating.
+If you have uncommitted changes, you will need to ``git stash`` them prior to updating.
 This will effectively store your changes and they can be reapplied after updating.

 .. _contributing.documentation: